University of Wisconsin–Green Bay, Sheboygan Campus: Athletics

-UW-Sheboygan's athletic teams are nicknamed the Wombats and compete in the Wisconsin Collegiate Conference.
-The university competes in women's volleyball, men and women's golf, soccer, men's basketball, and men and women's tennis.
+UW-Sheboygan's athletic teams were nicknamed the Wombats and competed in the Wisconsin Collegiate Conference.
+The university competed in women's volleyball, men and women's golf, soccer, men's basketball, and men and women's tennis.

 UW-Sheboygan was the home of Wisconsin Basketball Hall of Fame Coach Jack Snyder.
 Snyder coached the men's basketball team for 24 years and compiled 356 wins at the University.

+The athletic program was discontinued in 2022.